Pritam Singh: Military career

 Singh enlisted in the Singapore Armed Forces in 1994 and served as a commissioned officer between 1996 and 2002.
 During his service, he was a combat engineer.
 At present, he is a reservist commander with the rank of Major.

 Legal career

 In 2013, Singh joined the litigation and dispute resolution practice at Donaldson & Burkinshaw, Singapore's oldest law firm.

+In March 2026, the Law Society of Singapore initiated disciplinary proceedings against Singh after he was convicted of lying to Parliament.
+On 31 July of the same year, a notice from the High Court stated that the Society was seeking to disbar him over the conviction.
+On 13 August, Singh was stuck off rolls over the conviction by the Court of Three Judges.